 The importance of dining out

 Australians enjoy dining out as a part of their way of life.
 Aussies adore dining out.
 The wealth of Australians often astounds me.
 The majority of our eateries are fantastic because Australia has GREAT local products.
-With some of the top Indian, Chinese, Italian, Thai, and Vietnamese restaurants in Australia, we also have a sizable immigrant population and enjoy superb international cuisine.
+With some of the top Indian, Chinese, Italian, Thai, and Vietnamese restaurants and a sizable immigrant population Australia food includes a superb international cuisine.

 That being said, one fantastic aspect of eating out in Australia is that tips are not expected.
 You shouldn’t even feel guilty for not leaving a tip.
 Australians are paid properly, and the cost of your lunch includes their salary.
 There are no hidden taxes in Australia, so I love knowing precisely what I will pay before heading to the restaurant.